-- the separation of the investigator (the investigating authority) from the decision-making body (the Plenary of Cofece or the IFT);
+- the separation of the investigator (the Investigating Authority) from the decision-making body (the Plenary, or Board of Commissioners, of COFECE or the IFT);

-- the order to Federal Congress to update the relevant statutes dealing with competition matters; and
+- the order to Congress to update the relevant statutes dealing with competition matters; and

-As a consequence of the 2013 constitutional amendment, the Federal Congress passed new federal legislation by way of a more robust Federal Economic Competition Law (FECL),2 which is applicable within the entire Mexican territory, as Mexico has no state competition statutes.
-The FECL – built from its predecessor – regulates and sanctions cartels, horizontal agreements and collusive behaviour, referred to in the FECL as 'absolute monopolistic practices', and treated as per se rule violations.
+As a consequence of the 2013 constitutional amendment, Congress passed new federal legislation in the form of the more robust Federal Economic Competition Law (FECL),2 which is applicable within the entire Mexican territory, as Mexico has no state-specific competition statutes.
+The FECL, based on its predecessor legislation, regulates and sanctions cartels, horizontal agreements and collusive behaviour, referred to in the FECL as 'absolute monopolistic practices', and treated as rule violations per se.

-Within the context of the FECL, cartel behaviour comprises any horizontal agreement, understanding or covenant among competitors that have as a purpose or effect, any of the following types of conduct:
+In the context of the FECL, cartel behaviour comprises any horizontal agreement, understanding or covenant among competitors that has as a purpose or effect any of the following types of conduct: